Jeiwan/uniswapv3-book/src/milestone_2/generalize-swapping.md

 }
 ```

-Next, we're exchanging tokens with user, depending on swap direction.
+Next, we exchange tokens with the user, depending on the swap direction.
 This piece is identical to what we had in Milestone 2, only handling of the other swap direction was added.

 That's it!
 Swapping is done!

 ## Testing

-Test won't change significantly, we only need to pass `amountSpecified` and `zeroForOne` to `swap` function.
+The tests won't change significantly, we only need to pass the `amountSpecified` and `zeroForOne` to the `swap` function.
 Output amount will change insignificantly though, because it's now calculated in Solidity.

 We can now test swapping in the opposite direction!
-I'll leave this for you, as a homework (just be sure to choose a small input amount so the whole swap can be handled by our single price range).
-Don't hesitate peeking at [my tests](https://github.com/Jeiwan/uniswapv3-code/blob/milestone_2/test/UniswapV3Pool.t.sol) if this feels difficult!
+I'll leave this for you, as homework (just be sure to choose a small input amount so the whole swap can be handled by our single price range).
+Don't hesitate to peek at [my tests](https://github.com/Jeiwan/uniswapv3-code/blob/milestone_2/test/UniswapV3Pool.t.sol) if this feels difficult!